Effects of Jamming Attacks on Wireless Networked Control Systems Under Disturbance: Analysis of Networked Stabilization

 The proof of Theorem~\ref{TheoremBoundedDisturbance} is given later in the paper.
-Theorem~\ref{TheoremBoundedDisturbance} shows that if jamming attacks satisfy Assumption~\ref{SecondAssumption} with a sufficiently small $\hat{v}$ such that (\ref{eq:abkcond-vhat}) holds, then the first moment of the state stays bounded.
+Theorem~\ref{TheoremBoundedDisturbance} shows that if jamming attacks satisfy Assumption~\ref{SecondAssumption} with a sufficiently small $\hat{\phi}_{\mathrm{J}}$ such that (\ref{eq:abkcond-vhat}) holds, then the first moment of the state stays bounded.
 Furthermore, the upper bound given in (\ref{eq:noise_to_state_one}) is geometrically decreasing towards the constant $\hat{d}\overline{w}$, where $\overline{w}$ is an upper bound on the Euclidean norm of disturbance $w(t)$.
-Notice that the condition (\ref{eq:abkcond-vhat}) of Theorem~\ref{TheoremBoundedDisturbance} and the condition (\ref{eq:abkcond}) in the disturbance-free case in Proposition~\ref{PropositionMomentConvergence} are in the same form, but use different scalars $\hat{v}$ and $\overline{v}$ due to the difference of the jamming interference characterizations in Assumptions~\ref{FirstAssumption} and \ref{SecondAssumption}.
-We remark that for attacks that satisfy both assumptions, we have $\overline{v}\leq\hat{v}$.